gijsvanhoutum/trec/README.md

-Click the link below to be redirected to the Github repo!

 # TREC: A threaded video player and recorder

 **TREC** is a GUI application for video recording and playing.
 This application